-The Minnesota Office of Higher Education is a cabinet-level state agency providing students with financial aidprograms and information to help them gain access topostsecondary education.
+The Minnesota Office of Higher Education is a cabinet-level state agency providing students with financial aid programs and information to help them gain access to postsecondary education.
 The agency also serves as the state's clearinghouse for data, research and analysis on postsecondary enrollment, financial aid, finance and trends.

-The Minnesota State Grant Program is the largest financial aid program administered by the Office of Higher Education, awarding need-based grants to Minnesota residents attending accredited institutionsin Minnesota.
-The agency oversees tuition reciprocityprograms, a student loan program, Minnesota's 529 College Savings Plan, licensing and early college awareness programs for youth.
+The Minnesota State Grant Program is the largest financial aid program administered by the Office of Higher Education, awarding need-based grants to Minnesota residents attending accredited institutions in Minnesota.
+The agency oversees tuition reciprocity programs, student loan programs, Minnesota's 529 College Savings Plan, licensing and early college awareness programs for youth.